SidAvd/REST_API_Project/README.md

 (JSON formatted) that is being saved in the DB, can Get info from the DB, can update the DB's info and can delete from the DB (CRUD).

+In the DB there are three tables: Workers, Errands and the Join Table that coresponds to the many-to-many relationship that the first two tables have, meaning which workers run which errands.
+The user can create, delete and update a Worker and can also ask from the DB all the Workers.
 ![search form 1](<Yugioh_MVC/Images/Form_1.png>)

 ## Technical Information
 The project contains all the logic of an API that manages a DB.
 This means that it uses Models (classes) that corespond to the tables of the DB, it uses the Entity Framework object-relational mapping to relate the DB's tables with the models and realize the many-to-many relationship that these tables have.
-It also uses Controllers to relate the API's URIs (endpoints) to certain actions (and what info it is be fetched from the DB).
-DTO logic is also used for safety practicing.
+It also uses Controllers to relate the API's URIs (endpoints) to certain actions (and what info it is to be fetched from the DB).
+DTO logic is also used for practicing more safe methods.

 ## Test the App
 Download the project.
 Create the DB schema.
 Open Visual Studio and then open the Package Manager Console.
 Run Add-Migration "Init migration"